timescale/docs/api/approx_count_distinct.md

 ---

 # approx_count_distinct()  <tag type="toolkit">Toolkit</tag>
-The `approx_count_distinct` function constructs and returns a hyperloglog with at least 32,768 buckets over the given values.
+The `approx_count_distinct` function constructs and returns a hyperloglog with a default size appropriate for the majority of use cases.

 For more information about approximate count distinct functions, see the [hyperfunctions documentation][hyperfunctions-approx-count-distincts].